-The first Vendome Prize took place at UNESCO in Paris in November, 2000, under the patronage of Catherine Tasca, then France’s Minister of Culture and Communication.
-The first prize was won by the Italian Alberto Nosé, the second prize by the London based Russian Evgenij Sudbin.
+The first Vendome Prize took place at the UNESCO Palace in Paris in November 2000, under the patronage of Catherine Tasca, then France’s Minister of Culture and Communication.
+The first prize was awarded to Alberto Nosé (Italy), and the runner-up was Russian-born Evgenij Sudbin.

 Performance musicians generally enter the most difficult period of their lives immediately after they have finished their studies, a period that lasts until they have finally gained a solid foothold in the professional world.
-At this postgraduate stage of their development, young artists need help, advice, funding, and a chance to prove themselves on the concert stage.
-A proper recording, attendance at master classes, publicity, and active management are other elements required to bring a talented performer before the public in a winning manner.
+At this stage of their career, young artists need help, advice, funding, and a chance to prove themselves in front of a large audience.
+A proper recording, participation in master classes, publicity materials, and active management are other elements necessary to winningly introduce a talented performer to the public.

-Study alone will never yield the charisma, originality, or sheer musicality necessary for an artist to succeed on what is a shrinking circuit of classical music concerts.
-Yet, extraordinary talents will always capture the public’s attention, streaking across the cultural scene like comets in the sky.
-Meanwhile, numerous wonderful artists fail to achieve significant careers even after triumphing in major international competitions.
+Study alone will never yield the charisma, originality, or sheer musicality necessary for an artist to succeed on what is a shrinking circuit of performing opportunities for classical musicians.

-The purpose of the Vendome Prize is to seek out, reward, support, and guide future professional artists who are technically perfect, magnetic, original, and ambitious, in possession of a large repertoire and willing to endure the rigors of performance on tour.
+The purpose of the Vendome Prize is to seek out, reward, support, and guide future professional artists who are technically perfect, magnetic, original, and ambitious, in possession of a large repertoire and ready to undertake the challenges of a performing career.